 Sign the Affidavit for eFiling (Divorce);

-- If you’re a sole applicant, only you must sign the affidavit before a Justice of the Peace (JP) or lawyer;
+If you’re a sole applicant, only you must sign the affidavit before a Justice of the Peace (JP) or lawyer;

-- Joint applicants must both sign the affidavit before a JP or lawyer.
+Joint applicants must both sign the affidavit before a JP or lawyer.

-Upload the Affidavit for eFiling (Divorce) once you’ve signed it.
+Upload the signed Affidavit for eFiling (Divorce).

-Step 6: The court hearing
+Step 6: Court hearing

 Step 7: Serving divorce documents

-Step 8: The divorce order
+Step 8: Receive the divorce order

 Conclusion